FHA Guidelines On Student Loans And How It Affect DTI

 This BLOG On FHA Guidelines On Student Loans And How It Affect DTI Was UPDATED And PUBLISHED On December 30th, 2019

 Home Buyers with students loans are often facing obstacles when trying to qualify for a FHA insured home loan.

 - FHA Guidelines On Student Loans no longer exempts deferred student loans that has been deferred for more than 12 months

-- In the past, any student loans that has been deferred for at least 12 months, that monthly payment was exempt from debt to income ratio calculations
+- In the past, any student loans that have been deferred for at least 12 months, that monthly payment was exempt from debt to income ratio calculations

 - This held true no matter how much the balance of the student loan was